 2. Use multi-channel communication

-Not all of your customers use email regularly and some of them might prefer email as a communication channel.
+But, not all of your customers use email regularly and some of them might prefer email as a communication channel.

 3. Analyze your customer service complaints and return reasons